puzzlepeaches/succ/README.md

   version     Print the version number of generated code example

 Flags:
+  -e, --exclude-subs    Exclude subdomains from the results.
   -h, --help            help for succ
+  -j, --json            Output to json.
   -o, --output string   Output file.
+  -p, --proxy string    SOCKS5 proxy to use.

 Use "succ [command] --help" for more information about a command.
 ```